axa-ch/web-toolkit/docs/design/UI-Patterns/forms.md

 ##Additional Inputs

+---
+title: SPAM Avoidance
+slug: spamAvoidance
+collection: design_components
+template: design.jade
+---

+#Captcha

+Traditional captchas that require the user to decode some characters must be avoided due to accessibility and usability drawbacks.

+>images

+#Honeypot

+Honeypots are hidden form fields that trap spam robots because those robots can't distinguish between shown and hidden form fields.
+Therefore, a robot will fill the field and therefore fail the test. *Nevertheless* this field should have a clear label which tells users with screen readers to not fill this form.
+>Best practice translations
+DE: Wenn Sie ein Mensch sind, lassen Sie bitte das nächste Feld leer.
+EN: Are you human?
+If yes, please don't fill anything into the next field.
+FR:
+IT:

+#Timestamps
+If honeypots are not enough to stop spammers, consider to measure the time a user needs to fill in the form.
+If a user requires less than (for example!)
+10 seconds to fill 5 fields, it's probably a spam-robot.
+This technique should be carefully implemented and take prefilling into account, since this can massively speed up a users data entrance.

 #Form elements

 When it comes to form elements, we follow the touch-first principle.
 Inputs which require a keyboard should always be chosen last, because text inputs are a burden for many users.